elotusteam/challenges/backend.md

   limited time.
 Part of this assessment is to determine what progress you are able to make in that timeframe.

+- You should commit and push code for each feature, it will prove you know how to use git.
+Please do not commit all code in one commit

-- When you are done, please commit all work to a Git repository, and send us the .tar.gz **including the .git directory**.
+- When you are done, please push all work to a Git repository, and send us the .tar.gz **including the .git directory**.
 Please **do not make the solution public**.